 The objective is to design a resilient microgrid for future “smart” residential communities.
 Investigations will be carried to develop smart-grid functionalities that increase the residential demand flexibility by tackling economical and behavioral aspects of consumer acceptance.
 In addition, implications of multi-microgrids connected to a common islanded distribution system are explored with the help of a simplified, but accurate model.
 This project is funded by Singapore Ministry of Education Academic Research Funding Tier 1 grant.

 The purpose of a cyber-physical system is the gathering, distribution, and sharing of data.
-Through the deployment of advanced sensors like Phasor Measurement Units, grid information can be gathered for online system operations.
+Through the deployment of advanced sensors like Phasor Measurement Units (PMUs), grid information can be gathered for online system operations.
 This requires turning the collected measurements into meaningful information, which then defines the actions to be taken.
 At the device level, by leveraging sensor data, system health conditions can be monitored in real-time, and faults can be detected and rectified at an early stage.
 This makes the device more robust to external shocks and minimize its negative impacts on the system when failed.
 The objective is to focus on preventive maintenance as opposed to cost optimization.
 At the system-level, sensor measurements collected throughout the system can provide means to detect and eliminate fault conditions within the electric grid and contribute to local control decisions.
 To ensure the trustworthiness of the data, the sensor data should be continuously monitored to detect abnormalities.
 This project is funded by National Research Foundation (NRF) Future Resilient Systems Program under Singapore-ETH Centre.